709-218-7927

 There you go – 1,000 Km the first day (including my one-hour deke around Morgantown!) and 900 Km the second day.
 Twelve plus ten hours in the car, of which two and a half hours were spent in rest and lunch stops.

-FWIW the trip went according to my plan, which was to due slightly over 50% of the driving on the first day, when we were fresh, leaving a lesser amount of driving on the second day.
+FWIW the trip went according to my plan, which was to drive slightly over 50% of the distance on the first day, when we were fresh, leaving a lesser amount of driving on the second day.

 Tuesday, February 04, 2014